 5. Bulk email for product updates

 These are one of the most important emails you could send to your audience because, at the end of the day, emails are all about selling.
-You could nurture and entertain your audience with other types of bulk emails, but product or service updates will make the crucial difference when it comes to selling.
+You could nurture and entertain your audience with other types of bulk emails, but product or service updates will make the crucial difference when it comes to selling online.

 There are various ways you can promote your products on emails.
 These include adding images, creating an exclusive opt-in list for your customers and with the help of timely emails sent every few weeks or months to promote your company’s product.

 Emails have shown that you cannot just engage your customers online, but also sell and make a profit.
 Your bulk email should always have a goal.
 Are you sending it to inform your audience or trying to sell something?

 Either way, personalization is the key to making bulk emails work.
 Just send them what they would like, not some sales email.
 With so many different types of emails, it can be hard to segregate your list to know which one to send.